Materials Dispatch

 Australia

-Australia stands out in this dataset through named industrial and corporate presence, upstream production exposure, and processing and refining capacity, with its strongest relevance showing up in Neodymium, Gold, and Lithium.
+Australia stands out in this dataset through named industrial and corporate presence, upstream production exposure, and processing and refining capacity, with its strongest relevance showing up in Tantalum, Terbium, and Dysprosium.

 This country stands out through downstream industrial presence, named companies, and end-market relevance rather than pure upstream concentration.